top of page

 CURRENT TRAINEES

-Reanne is a third-year dietetics student at the University of Alberta.
+Maha Hommos is a Master’s student in Nutrition at the University of Ottawa.

 PAST TRAINEES